 Recommended by: Ivan, Mind the Travel

 This former Gallo-Roman amphitheatre lies at the centre of a small public park, with grassy slopes, flowering plants, and lots of trees.
-Locals love this place since it offers the opportunity to picnic in the beautiful historically important grounds, and to stroll and wander through the gardens.
+Locals love this place since it offers the opportunity to picnic on the beautiful historically important grounds – and to stroll and wander through the gardens.

 Few tourists visit the site as it’s hidden from street view in the Latin Quarter.
 Arènes de Lutèce is a great place to relax, soak up some sun, and experience life like a real Parisian.